 for books done on a computer or by a heat/vacuum process for older

 books.
 An order can generally be produced and shipped within 2 weeks.

-In 2015, IPI launched it's new Braille on Demand service, which allows for educators to order the transcription of documents up to four pages into Braille for students.
+In 2015, IPI launched it's new Braille on Demand service, which allows for Iowa PK-12 educators to order the transcription of documents up to ten pages into Braille for students and receive them within just a few days.
 This allows educators to provide students material from a variety of sources.
-September marked Phase II of the program implementation which included the launch of the dedicated Braille on Demand website (bod.iaprisonind.com) and expansion of the students being served by the program to two of Iowa's AEAs.
+Orders are processed via the dedicated Braille on Demand website (bod.iaprisonind.com).
+Between 100 and 200 Braille on Demand orders are processed monthly during the school year.

 2008, the Braille staff and offenders were recognized by the Iowa